1tua/Tree_Cover_Classification_Project/README.md

 ![](images/DT_roc.png)

 Using a Random Forest on the dataset, 'balanced' in the class_weight function is also used to fix the imbalance issue in the class.
-AUC score for micro and macro imporved to 0.96 and 0.92
+AUC score for micro and macro achieved 0.95 and 0.91

 ![](images/RF_roc.png)

+## Conclusion
+In conclusion the best model which achieved the highest AUC score was the Decision Tree.
+The high AUC score (0.96) suggest the model is very good at distinguishing between different forest cover types based on certain predictor variables.